 Your pet will begin a vaccination protocol as a newborn.
-They will receive an initial series of core and the appropriate noncore vaccines starting at 8 weeks.
-Depending on the vaccine, they generally receive a booster every 3-4 weeks until 16 weeks of age.
+They will receive an initial series of core and the appropriate noncore vaccines starting at 6 weeks.
+Depending on the vaccine, they generally receive a booster every 2 - 3 weeks until 17 weeks of age.
 Each vaccine will have a slightly different timeline, and we aim to split up vaccines so that your pet isn’t receiving all of them at the same appointment.
-After the initial series for puppies and kittens, many vaccines need a boost every 3 years, but some, such as leptospirosis, will need it annually.
+After the initial series for puppies and kittens, many vaccines need a boost every 1 year.

 "The doctors and staff at AVH are phenomenal!
 They have shown the utmost care for my animals as well as my family.
 I couldn’t ask for my dogs and cats to be in any better care than they have provided for years.
 Highly, highly recommend!" - Chris H.